Being location independent is a way of working, a way of living and – more than anything – it’s a mindset, a way of being…

 Undeterred by parenthood, we hit the road again in 2009 when Mali was 4 months old.
 Before the age of one she had travelled to and lived in the UK, Thailand, Italy, Dubai, Turkey and Scotland.

-In 2013, we also welcomed Samson to the family and now currently have a home base in the UK.
-We plan to travel frequently – for to one to three months at a time and continue to run our businesses from wherever we are.
+In 2013, we also welcomed Samson to the family.
+In 2016, we split up as a couple though not as a family, and currently both have a home base in the UK.
+Even with our new family structure, we plan to travel – together and separately – for 1-3 months at a time, while we home educate both our children.

 How We Got Started: The Long Version